 Are you Learning how to Face Paint?
 Know where to Start!

-So, face painting is more of a fun!
+So, face body painting is more fun!
 Isn’t it a noble task too, for it helps you spread happiness wherever you go?!
 And the best part is that you don’t need to be the Picasso to pull it off.
 So, face painting is something that’s magical for a kid, and relieving for the parents as their child is kept entertained and happy.
 But, though it’s not rocket science, it still needs a bit of an idea and skills to carry out a face painting job in the best manner possible.
 So, it’s not as easy as it sounds to implement quality and cheap face painting.
 In Auckland, Clarette FX provides just that, as they are famous for catering to kids’ parties to corporate events to theatre or community events.
-They specialize in face and body art, and won’t make you regret the decision of hiring them.
+They specialize in the face and body art, and won’t make you regret the decision of hiring them.

-Type of face paints
+Type of Face Paints

 - Skull face paint